Guz Khan: Early life

 Khan was born on 24 January 1986 in Coventry, in the West Midlands county of England to Pakistani immigrants.
-Khan's parents are Punjabi Muslims who had immigrated to the United Kingdom in the 1980s.
+Khan's parents are Punjabi Muslims who had emigrated to the United Kingdom in the 1980s.
 He has two sisters who are ten and eleven years older than him.
 His father died when he was three.

 Khan grew up on a housing estate in Hillfields, a suburb of Coventry, and attended Stoke Park School.
 He graduated from Coventry University with a Bachelor of Arts degree, and went on to teach Humanities at Grace Academy.

 Career

 Breakthrough

 Khan uploaded his first video to Facebook in 2014; in June of that year, he first performed on stage, opening for Aamer Rahman at Birmingham Repertory Theatre.
 His second time on stage was at a comedy evening at the Library of Birmingham BBC Asian Network organised for Comic Relief, with Citizen Khan.
 Khan performed under the stage name "Guzzy Bear".

 In June 2015, whilst performing as his character Mobeen, a Muslim living in Small Heath, Khan made a video called "Pakisaurus", expressing mock outrage at the lead character in the film Jurassic World shouting the line "the Pachys are out of containment" (an abbreviation of Pachycephalosaurus), observing it to be a homophone of Paki, a racial slur for people of South Asian descent.
 During the video, Khan also discovers Pakisaurus is the name of a real dinosaur from Pakistan.
 In six days, the video was watched over 340,000 times on YouTube, and it has also received over 700,000 views on Facebook.
 Khan's hashtag on Twitter, #BoycottJurassicWorld gained attention, After the Birmingham Mail publicised the story, Khan was interviewed by radio stations in the United States and Indonesia.